SamuelNoesslboeck/DrAI/documentation/setup.md

 sh "code/scripts/setup.sh"
 ```

-The next step depends on *which device you are setting up:*
+The next step depends on *which device you are setting up*!

 ### DrAI-Camera